kerl/kerl/README.md

 You can verify it's been registered:

-    $ ./kerl list builds
+    $ kerl list builds
     R14B02

-Now install it to some location (optionally you can disable agner support by adding KERL_DISABLE_AGNER=yes to your $HOME/.kerlrc file):
+Now install it to some location (optionally you can disable agner support by adding KERL_DISABLE_AGNER=yes to your $HOME/.kerlrc file, or on the contrary define a list of additional packages to install using the KERL_AGNER_AUTOINSTALL directive in the same file):

-    $ ./kerl install R14B02 /path/to/install/dir/
+    $ kerl install R14B02 /path/to/install/dir/
     Installing Erlang/OTP R14B02 in /path/to/install/dir...
     Installing agner in /path/to/install/dir...
     You can activate this installation running the following command: